-Click Smart Dimension \bigstar and click the line shown and right-click to lock in the orientation.
-Click again to place the text as shown.
-The dimension appears with a Modify tool displaying the current length of the line.
-The thumbwheel is used to incrementally increase/decrease the value using the middle mouse button.
-Or with the text highlighted, you can type a new value to change it directly.

-nm
+Click Smart Dimension $^{\bullet}$ and click the line shown and right-click

-Note A midpoint location can be inadvertently selected instead of the geometry itself.
+A midpoint location can be inadvertently selected instead of the geometry itself.
 To avoid this, select the geometry slightly off center.

-The Modify Tool The modify tool that appears when you create or edit a dimension (parameter) has several options.
-The options available to you are: Dial the value up or down.
-Save the current value and exit the dialog box. \times Restore the original value and exit the dialog box. • Rebuild the model with the current value.
-Reverse the sense of the dimension. [±] Change the thumbwheel increment value.
-Mark the dimension for drawing import.
-Note The dimension name can be changed in the upper section of the dialog box.
-Units in the Modify Tool Units different from the part units can be selected for the input.
+The Modify Tool

+The modify tool that appears when you create or edit a dimension (parameter) has several options.
+The options available to you are:

+Dial the value up or down.

+- ✓ Save the current value and exit the dialog box. - × Restore the original value and exit the dialog box. - 8 Rebuild the model with the current value. - Reverse the sense of the dimension. - [±]15 Change the thumbwheel increment value. - Mark the dimension for drawing import.

+The dimension name can be changed in the upper section of the dialog box.

+Units in the Modify Tool

+Units different from the part units can be selected for the input.
 When typing the value, select the Units > menu and select input units.